Bloom Energy Corporation (BE) Just Got Our Attention

 JP Morgan, on the other hand, stated in their research note that they expect to see BE reach a price target of $26.
 The rating they have provided for BE stocks is “Neutral” according to the report published on December 09th, 2020.

-During the last 5 trading sessions, BE fell by -13.63%, which changed the moving average for the period of 200-days by +184.39% in comparison to the 20-day moving average, which settled at $24.27.
-In addition, Bloom Energy Corporation saw 253.68% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BE rose by +13.19%, which changed the moving average for the period of 200-days by +223.74% in comparison to the 20-day moving average, which settled at $25.81.
+In addition, Bloom Energy Corporation saw 268.81% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading